spencergerlach/vancouver-building-permits/README.md

 ### Permit Count Line Chart

 - Finally, if users are interested in the trends of building permit approvals for specific building types, this chart will be helpful for them.
 Users can select one or multiple building types, and the chart below will show users how the count of permit approvals has changed over time.

+### More Information

+- Users can find links to more information about Vancouver's building permit process, or the building permit data.

+## Reference

+Data for this project was retrieved from the [Vancouver Open Data Portal](https://opendata.vancouver.ca/explore/dataset/issued-building-permits/information/)

+## License

+Licensed under the terms of the MIT License.